Haitian Revolution: Toussaint Louverture

 Toussaint Louverture, although a self-educated former domestic slave, was one of the most successful black commanders.
 Like Jean François and Biassou, he initially fought for the Spanish crown.
 After the British had invaded Saint-Domingue, Louverture decided to fight for the French if they would agree to free all the slaves.
 Sonthonax had proclaimed an end to slavery on 29 August 1792.
 Louverture worked with a French general, Étienne Laveaux, to ensure that all slaves would be freed.
 Louverture abandoned the Spanish Army in the east and brought his forces over to the French side on 6 May 1794 after the Spanish refused to take steps to end slavery.

 Under the military leadership of Toussaint, the former slaves succeeded in winning concessions from the British and expelled the Spanish forces.
 In the end, Toussaint essentially restored control of Saint-Domingue to France.
-Louverture was very intelligent, organized and articulate.
 Having made himself master of the island, however, Toussaint did not wish to surrender too much power to France.
 He began to rule the country as an effectively autonomous entity.
-Louverture overcame a succession of local rivals, including: the Commissioner Sonthonax, a French white man who gained support from many Haitians, angering Louverture; André Rigaud, a free man of color who fought to keep control of the South in the War of Knives; and Comte d'Hédouville, who forced a fatal wedge between Rigaud and Louverture before escaping to France.
-Toussaint defeated a British expeditionary force in 1798.
-In addition, he led an invasion of neighboring Santo Domingo (December 1800), and freed the slaves there on 3 January 1801.
+Louverture overcame a succession of local rivals, including: the Commissioner Sonthonax, a French white man who gained support from many Haitians, angering Louverture; André Rigaud, a free man of color who fought to keep control of the South in the War of the South; and Comte d'Hédouville, who forced a fatal wedge between Rigaud and Louverture before escaping to France.
+Louverture led an invasion of neighboring Santo Domingo (December 1800), and freed the slaves there on 3 January 1801.

 In 1801, Louverture issued a constitution for Saint-Domingue that decreed he would be governor-for-life and called for black autonomy and a sovereign black state.
 In response, Napoleon Bonaparte dispatched a large expeditionary force of French soldiers and warships to the island, led by Bonaparte's brother-in-law Charles Leclerc, to restore French rule.
 They were under secret instructions to restore slavery, at least in the formerly Spanish-held part of the island.
 Bonaparte ordered that Toussaint was to be treated with respect until the French forces were established; once that was done, Toussaint was to be summoned to Le Cap and arrested; if he failed to show, Leclerc was to wage "a war to the death" with no mercy and all of Toussaint's followers to be shot when captured.
 Once that was completed, slavery would be ultimately restored.
 The numerous French soldiers were accompanied by mulatto troops led by Alexandre Pétion and André Rigaud, mulatto leaders who had been defeated by Toussaint three years earlier.